caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 the necessary procedures to build the package, run it locally without installing, and also an installation procedure.

-#. you will have to install Qt-4.8 and qwt-6 when they are not already
+#. you will have to install Qt and qwt when they are not already
    installed.
-On modern systems Qt4 should already be installed, but the qt4-designer not necessarily and you should install it (eventually with sudo apt-get install qt4-designer). qwt is normally not installed and you should install this too.
+On modern systems Qt should already be installed, but the qt-designer not necessarily and you should install it (eventually with sudo apt-get install qt*-designer). qwt is normally not installed and you should install this too.
 #. you will have to install EPICS (base)
 #. all the environment variables used for the installation will be